RachWalm/VolunteerVillage/README.md

 ### Existing Features

+Every page that should only be used by coordinators checked that that only authenticated people can us it in the HTML with an if user.is_authenticated and a check by the function in views role_authenticate, which checks if they are of the correct role and if they have been activated by a coordinator.

 #### Index page

 The index page has the same basic heading and footer that is on every page.